-Third year students from Babes-Bolyai University, Faculty of Mathematics and Computer Science have an optional course called Human-Computer Interaction (HCI) where they study facts about users, usability of a product and user centered design (UCD) [3,4].
-In order to illustrate all the theoretical explanations the professor invited a real client, a kindergarten teacher who described the activity of preschoolers and pointed out the necessity of teaching young children about technology and using different devices in an educational way.
-The presentation started with an introduction in the Romanian educational system regarding kindergarten from a general perspective: program, activities, national curriculum, age stages, features of development, content, knowledge [2,9].
-In addition, the client gave them some possible answers to the questions: What does a teaching activity in kindergarten consist on?
-Why do teachers choose different materials in teaching a content?
-How do teachers introduce a new topic through a song or a short film?
-How can educational software improve the process of teaching-learning?
-Why are narratives so important in children lives?
-How are learning and playing combined as the main activity in the kindergarten is gameplaying?
+Third year students from Babeş-Bolyai University, Faculty of Mathematics and Computer Science have an optional course called Human-Computer Interaction (HCI) where they study facts about users, usability of a product and user centered design (UCD).
+In order to illustrate all the theoretical explanations, the professor invited a real client, a kindergarten teacher who described the activity of preschoolers and pointed out the necessity of teaching young children about technology and using different devices in an educational way.
+The presentation started with an introduction to the Romanian educational system regarding kindergarten from a general perspective: program, activities, national curriculum, age stages, features of development, content, knowledge (Bloom, 1956; Romanian National Curriculum For Preschoolers aged 3 to 6/7, 2008).
+In addition, the client gave them some possible answers to the questions:

+- What does a teaching activity in kindergarten consist on? - Why do teachers choose different materials in teaching a content? - How do teachers introduce a new topic through a song or a short film? - How can educational software improve the process of teachinglearning?
+Why are narratives so important in children lives? - How are learning and playing combined as the main activity in the kindergarten is game-playing?

-The client (the kindergarten teacher) pointed out the use of several devices (computer, phone) in the process of teaching-learning but also the necessity of organizing their use for educational purpose in an entertaining way: playing.
-Her presence there was to provide content and assist the students in building application for preschoolers, middle group, aged 4 to 5.
+The client (the kindergarten teacher) pointed out the use of several devices (computer, smartphone) in the process of teaching-learning but also the necessity of organizing their use for educational purpose in an entertaining way: playing.
+Her presence there was to provide content and assist the students in building application for preschoolers, middle group, and aged 4 to 5.

-The client also provided some reading materials for the students: parts of interest from the National Curriculum, a reasoning on how to approach the curriculum, a description and features of child's development at this age, books and sheets for children with tasks examples.
+The client also provided some reading materials for the students: parts from the National Curriculum (content, themes, objectives), a reasoning on how to approach the curriculum, a description and features of child's development at this age, books and sheets for children with tasks examples.
+All these materials were meant to help the students understand why certain requirements were mandatory, how to approach their task in order to provide a digital teaching-learning material which entertains at the same time.
+Materials they had access to, helped them realize that each project needed research and understanding in order to obtain a useful product.